Shot Heard 'Round the World (baseball): The game

 Thomson was now at bat with first base open and Willie Mays (soon to be named the NL Rookie of the Year) on deck.
 Mays had gone 0-for-3 with two strikeouts against Branca in the first playoff game, but Dressen was unwilling to put the winning run on base and worried that a veteran pinch hitter might be brought in to bat for Mays if he did so.
 In a third controversial decision, Dressen elected to pitch to Thomson rather than walk him intentionally.
 Thomson later recalled that as he left the on-deck circle, Giants manager Leo Durocher turned to him and said, "If you ever hit one, hit it now."

 Branca's first pitch was a called strike on the inside corner.
 His second was a fastball high and inside, intended as a setup for his next, a breaking ball down and away, but Thomson connected strongly, driving the ball down the left field line.
 The ball landed in the lower-deck stands near the left field foul line for a game-ending, three-run home run.
 Thomson ran the bases then disappeared into a mob of jubilant teammates gathered at home plate.
-The stunned Dodger players began the long walk toward the visitors' clubhouse under the center field bleachers; Robinson turned to watch Thomson, making certain that he touched every base, before following his teammates off the field.
+The stunned Dodgers players began the long walk toward the visitors' clubhouse under the center field bleachers; Robinson turned to watch Thomson, making certain that he touched every base, before following his teammates off the field.

 Later, after the celebrations had calmed down, a delegation of Dodgers—Reese, Snider, Roe, and Robinson—visited the Giants' locker room to offer their congratulations.
 "I just want you to know that we didn't lose the pennant," Robinson told them.
 "You guys won it."